-This assessment considered the current Federal wind incentives: a 2.1¢/kWh renewable energy production tax credit (PTC) and 5-year accelerated depreciation.
-State-specific incentives applicable to wind energy projects for Oklahoma are also included and discussed in Appendix A.
+This assessment considered the current federal wind incentives: a 2.1 ¢/kWh renewable energy production tax credit (PTC) and 5-year accelerated depreciation.
+State-specific incentives applicable to wind energy projects for Kentucky and Tennessee were also examined.
+Kentucky provides a sales tax exemption where Tennessee does not, so the project was assumed to be in the western part of the installation on the Kentucky side.
+These incentives are discussed in Appendix A.

 During the DoD Renewables Study completed in 2004, the installed cost of capital was approximately \$1,400/kW; at the current time, prices range from \$1,700 to \$2,600/kW because of high demand and increased costs for components.
-The capital cost was assumed to be \$2,362/kW (including incentives and taxes) for this economic assessment for a large wind project.
+The capital cost was assumed to be \$2,169/kW (including incentives and taxes) for this economic assessment.